 Hon.
 David Joanasie: Thank you, Mr. Speaker.
 I thank the member for that question.
-Mr. Speaker, my department and our officials are working with local government officials, senior administrative officers, around just that, around how we can make this program better fit the needs of communities.
+My department and our officials are working with local government officials, senior administrative officers, around just that, around how we can make this program better fit the needs of communities.
 We'll continue to get feedback around this.

-As far as specific details around how this program was refined, I don't have that level of detail but I'd be more than willing to get back to the member and specify some examples of how some of the feedback from hamlets that we receive help to make this program better.
+As for specific details around how this program was refined, I don't have that level of detail, but I would be more than willing to get back to the member and specify some examples of how some of the feedback from hamlets that we receive helps to make this program better.
 Thank you, Mr. Speaker